TO TASTE: BE IT CHOCOLATE, WINE, TEA, COFFEE OR CHEESE, YOU NEED TO ENGAGE ALL FIVE SENSES.

-Is it soft or hard?
-Sticky, grainy, sandy or velvety?
+2. Touch it Is it soft or hard?
+Sticky, grainy, sandy, or velvety?
 Crisp or crunchy?
-Getting to know the feel of a chocolate will help you recognize it again in the future.
-It will also help you to identify quality.
+Getting to know the feel of a chocolate helps you recognize it again in the future.
+It also helps you to identify quality.
 The smoother the texture, the more unctuous it will be in the mouth.
-The finer the chocolates particles, the greater the aromas you will find in it.
+The finer the chocolate particles, the greater the aromas you will find in it.

 Bite any square of fine dark chocolate, and try to describe the aromas and flavors, not just whether you like it or not.
 You might not be able to find the words to describe it.
 Try to find associations with the world around you.
 When you taste, close your eyes and think, ‘What does this remind me of?’.
 A tasting wheel will help you develop your own choco-vocabulary and help you become a chocolate connoisseur.

 In the beginning, if you can at least identify ‘fruity’, this is excellent.
 Later on, as your ability to identify flavors and aromas grows, you will be able to fit more specific words to tastes.
 Find words that sum up what you taste, not what you think you should taste, or what someone else has tasted.
 On a graph, you could draw up one curve for the intensity of the flavors: in their initial attack, in their development, and in their finish.
 You may taste ‘flowery’ followed by ‘woody’ and then ‘woody flirting with spicy.’